BhaveshP101/Omniverse-AI-College-Chatbot/README.md

-# 🎓 College Chatbot System
+# 🎓 Omniverse AI – College Chatbot

 An AI-powered college assistant chatbot that answers student queries related to courses, admissions, fees, departments, contact information, and other college-related information.